 This is why genetic testing after a diagnosis of NSCLC is so important.
 It helps to personalize your treatment.

 The number of targeted treatments for NSCLC continues to grow.
 We can expect to see more advances as researchers discover more about specific genetic mutations that cause NSCLC to progress.

 - Adenocarcinoma starts in young cells that secrete mucus.
 This subtype is usually found in outer parts of the lung.
-It tends to occur more often in women than in men and in younger people.
+It tends to occur more often in those assigned female at birth than in those assigned male at birth and in younger people.
 It’s generally a slow-growing cancer, making it more discoverable in early stages.